colav/GoogleScholarReport/README.md

 python3 main.py "url_for_the_google_scholar_profile" --output csv
 ```

-For the second option of use:
+For the second option of use (user authenticate):

 ```bash
 python3 main.py "url_for_the_google_scholar_profile" --email <email> --password <password>